Selsdon Baptist Church is a Registered Charity No. 1126971 Copyright Selsdon Baptist Church 2009 -

 There are no set age limits on baptism, although those being baptised are expected to be old enough to have an understanding of the action they are taking.
 In practice, the youngest is usually early teens, and there is no upper age limit.

-If you are interested in being baptised, speak to our minister, Diane Watts, or our youth minister Adrian Clark.
+If you are interested in being baptised, speak to our minister, Diane Watts, or our youth minister Martin Wright.
 They run an occasional series of sessions with a small group of people thinking through the meaning and reasons for baptism.

 Some people have special needs, and we make special arrangements.
 In 2009, Jake, who has cerebral palsy was baptised.
 The service was simplified, and immersion was not possible.
 You can see details of Jake's baptism here.